 Possessed demands it by a pronounced didacticism.
 A woman moves through the crowd while refusing to recognize it, forcing headway and raving.
 The madwoman in the attic has come to the village square.
 Pulse demands it, too, but in another way—with the provocative sexuality of remote cultures, of the West's proverbial other, and of film noir.
 A return to black and white, it pulls back in a single, long take right out of Orson Welles.
 A woman sheds her black robe, as if once and for all.

 Passage, the most overblown of the three, is also my favorite.
-This one demands awe by high seriousness and elusive imagery.
+This one indulges in high seriousness and elusive imagery.
 A train of men carries a body across a desert plain, toward a throbbing, black, circular mass.
 The black shape dissolves into a circle of women, who create a funeral pyre that grows to consume the line of figures.
 Glass's score builds in intensity to a final sustained, raised note.
 Like the trilogy's themes of madness, death, sex, and classy costumes, it marks a curious throwback to grand opera.

 The three videos maintain Neshat's obsessive oppositions.
 She sets women apart, but the shared ritual leaves female artist and male viewer equally in exile.
 Neshat returns to the isolation, political and spiritual, of women in the Islamic world or, often, Islamic art.
 The packed, dark gallery and a split between image and sound track make the outdoors bitingly claustrophobic.
 Cultures have no access to one another beyond insanity and death, and yet they join in exhilaration and triumph.
 From scenes of madness and sex to ritual, Neshat could have called any of these three "Rapture."

 Something has changed, however.
 The movies seem simpler, as if they had too little time to inquire into act of looking.
 The split screen seems to have come apart somehow, as if a hinge broke from the sheer force of hitting one over the head.
 In Rapture, a sense of release wins out in real time, with the woman's final dance.
 However, I came away remembering earlier moments, a montage more disarming and alarming, the frontal stare.
-In Neshat's latest work, real time—the time of museum blockbusters and music video—wins out for good.
+In Neshat's later work, real time—the time of museum blockbusters and music video—wins out for good.

 With Nam June Paik the TV set literally enters the picture.
 Gary Hill brings philosophies of perception alive by forcing viewers to wade through complex installations.
 Bill Viola creates his darkened rooms and formidable spectacle out of nineteenth-century magic acts, but they work by giving one nowhere to sit.
 Replacing narratives with cycles, they also leave one no handy way to wrap up their message and absorb it comfortably into one's passing existence.